Lasantha Wickrematunge: Reaction

 Sri Lankan church leaders voiced their concerns over the attack and the ethnic violence in the Island nation.
 Anglican Bishop Duleep de Chickera of Colombo said in a statement, "The assassination of Lasantha Wickrematunge, in broad daylight on a public road, has sent shock waves of anger, fear and desperation through the country.
 This deliberate and senseless act ... is part of a wider and worsening strategy to suppress and silence the media."

-In a statement ahead of World Press Freedom Day former United Nations Secretary General Ban Ki Moon called on the government of Sri Lanka to ensure that those responsible for Lasantha Wickrematunge's murder are found and prosecuted.
+In a statement ahead of World Press Freedom Day former United Nations Secretary-General Ban Ki-moon called on the government of Sri Lanka to ensure that those responsible for Lasantha Wickrematunge's murder are found and prosecuted.

 Investigation

 After denying all responsibility for the attack the Rajapaksa government called for an investigation.
 Despite intense media pressure, no one was arrested, and Sri Lankan media speculated that the murder investigation may "end up as a cover-up", and that safeguards for an independent media appeared bleak.

+In January 2010, the Criminal investigation department identified a member of the Tripoli platoon as a suspect.
+The Tripoli platoon is a Sri Lankan army platoon that was being accused of several crimes during the time of Gotabaya Rajapaksa's term as defense secretary.
+Inspector General of Police ordered the Criminal investigations department to halt the investigation and transfer the case to the Terrorist investigation division.

+In February 2010, The Terrorist investigation division arrested 17 military intelligence officers on suspicion of Wickrematunge's assassination.
+All 17 suspects were released without charges and the terrorist investigation division took into custody one member of the Tripoli platoon who was released shortly afterwards without being charged.

+Soon after Wickrematunge's murder, police searched for his cell phone but did not recover it from his possessions as it had been reported as stolen.
+In November 2010, police recovered the phone and a suspect was in remand prison for over a year for having Wickrematunge's phone in his possession.